A Brief History

-The CA is not only the custodian of the public and private keys, but also charged with giving companies digital certificates which contain the public keys for digital signatures.
-These are organization such as swiftsignature who provide electronic signing services.
+The CA is not only the custodian of the public and private keys but also charged with giving companies digital certificates which contain the public keys for digital signatures.
+These are organizations such as swiftsignature who provide electronic signing services.

 Differences between Electronic and Digital Signatures

 Now that you understand how each of the above works, let’s take a look at the key differences between them.